Loader gif

 An independent business consultant leading a strategy meeting

-File your self employed taxes with confidence.
+File your taxes with confidence.

 Updated for tax year 2023.

 As an independent business consultant, you likely wear many hats and take on multiple roles.
 Your clients rely on your industry expertise to increase productivity and improve company sales and profits.
 But if you’re new to being self-employed, another skill you need to learn is how to track your income and business expenses for tax deduction and reporting purposes.
-Let’s review some tips to maximize your tax deductions for the coming tax year.
+Let’s review some tips to maximize your tax for the coming tax year.

 A note on business structure